 Let us examine option one.
-If they were intentionally lying, what?
+If they were intentionally lying, for what?
 Normally people lie for one of two reasons.
 Either they hope to gain some personal benefit or they hope to avoid punishment.
 People lie to gain money, fame, or followers.
 Criminals also lie to avoid punishment for their crimes.
-What people don’t die is lie so that they will be punished.
+What people don’t do is to lie so that they will be punished.

 But when we look at the lives of the disciples.
 They did not gain riches for their story.
 One could argue that they achieved fame or followers.
 However, the end result was that they were killed because they wouldn’t stop spreading this story that Jesus arose.
 If they were telling lies for personal benefit, would they have been willing to give their lives for it?
 Or would they have changed their tune at the last moment and backed down to save their skin?
-Human nature tells us if it was all a “cleverly devised myth” that they would back down and tell the truth, instantly causing the new found church to crumble.
+Human nature tells us if it was all a “cleverly devised myth” that they would back down and tell the truth, instantly causing the newfound church to crumble.
 The point is this: the disciples believed what they were saying.
-They had not incentive to make up this story and in fact every incentive to recant it, but they never did, giving their lives for their faith.
+They had no incentive to make up this story, and in fact, every incentive to recant it, but they never did, giving their lives for their faith.

 Why did they do this?
 They witnessed spectacular things!
 They saw Jesus’ transfiguration.
 They heard God’s audible voice from heaven.
 The disciples were compelled to tell others what they had seen and heard.